markterweele/windows-itpro-docs/windows/security/operating-system-security/data-protection/personal-data-encryption/index.md

 The following are recommendations for using Personal Data Encryption:

 - Enable [BitLocker Drive Encryption](../bitlocker/index.md).
 Although Personal Data Encryption works without BitLocker, it's recommended to enable BitLocker.
 Personal Data Encryption is meant to work alongside BitLocker for increased security at it isn't a replacement for BitLocker
 - Backup solution such as [OneDrive in Microsoft 365](/sharepoint/onedrive-overview).
 In certain scenarios, such as TPM resets or destructive PIN resets, the keys used by Personal Data Encryption to protect content will be lost making any protected content inaccessible.
 The only way to recover such content is from a backup.
-If the files are synced to OneDrive, to regain access you must re-sync OneDrive
+If the files are synced to OneDrive, to regain access you must resync OneDrive
 - [Windows Hello for Business PIN reset service](../../../identity-protection/hello-for-business/hello-feature-pin-reset.md).
-Destructive PIN resets will cause keys used by Personal Data Encryption to protect content to be lost, making any content protected with Personal Data Encryption inaccessible.
+Destructive PIN reset causes keys used by Personal Data Encryption to protect content to be lost, making any content protected with Personal Data Encryption inaccessible.
 After a destructive PIN reset, content protected with Personal Data Encryption must be recovered from a backup.
-For this reason, Windows Hello for Business PIN reset service is recommended since it provides non-destructive PIN resets
+For this reason, Windows Hello for Business PIN reset service is recommended since it provides nondestructive PIN resets
-- [Windows Hello Enhanced Sign-in Security](/windows-hardware/design/device-experiences/windows-hello-enhanced-sign-in-security) offers additional security when authenticating with Windows Hello via biometrics or PIN
+- [Windows Hello Enhanced Sign-in Security](/windows-hardware/design/device-experiences/windows-hello-enhanced-sign-in-security) offers more security when authenticating with Windows Hello via biometrics or PIN

 ## Next steps